No Slip Stitch Socks for Babies

 With this pattern having no slip stitching between the rounds, I think crocheters are going to be highly successful.
 The trick to my pattern is to ensure you have two stitch markers that are different colours.
 As long as you can move the stitch markers when you move the rows, you will be successful each time.

-Video Tutorial to match this pattern will be included.
+Video tutorials to match this pattern will be included.
 (Pattern is available now… video will be completed shortly)

 - RED HEART® Heart & Sole Yarn®: 1 skein Berry Bliss (1 skein can do two with plenty left over)